hephaestus-compiler-project/types-bug-study-artifact/README.md

 ```

-Distribution of Language Features (Corresponding to complete Figure 15)
+Distribution of Language Features (corresponding to a complete version of Figure 15)
 =============================================================================================
 Feature                          Category                           # Test Cases        Common
 ---------------------------------------------------------------------------------------------